About Our Programs

 The Stamps School of Art & Design offers two innovative two-year programs at the graduate level: Master of Fine Arts (MFA) in Art and Master of Design (MDes) in Integrative Design.

 Both graduate programs draw on the resources only available at a top tier research university.
 Graduate students work with leading artists and designers from around the world, scholars and researchers from across the university, and have access to cutting-edge resources and facilities within U-M’s 100 top-ranked programs.

 Students conduct their creative work in spacious, fully equipped studios in a 33,000 square foot space that also houses faculty studios, a multi-purpose shop, digital media equipment and large shared working and meeting spaces.
 Graduate students also have 24/7 access to state-of-the-art studios in the Art & Architecture building.

 The Stamps School offers generous merit-based financial support, from stipends and discretionary funds that offset studio expenses to teaching/research assistantships and full tuition waivers.

-The two-year Master of Fine Arts (MFA) in Art program at the Stamps School has been developed for those artist/scholars whose creative practice is actively engaged with fields beyond the cultures of art and design.
+The two-year Master of Fine Arts (MFA) in Art program has been developed for those artist/scholars whose creative practice is actively engaged with fields beyond the cultures of art and design.
 It integrates creative work with academic research, international study with regional community engagement, and theoretical grounding with skills development.